eerotal/LibreSignage/README.rst

        is enabled.
 If *gd* doesn't appear in the list but is installed, you can run ``sudo phpenmod gd`` to enable it.

-   * Enable video thumbnail generation (y/N) *Requires ffmpeg.*
+   * Enable video thumbnail generation?
+(Y/N/y/n) [default: N]

      * Enable video thumbnail generation.
-Currently video thumbnails are only generated for uploaded slide media.
-Note that video thumbnail generation requires *ffmpeg* and *ffprobe* to be available on the host system.
-If you enable this option, you'll also need to configure the binary paths to *ffmpeg* and *ffprobe* in the LibreSignage configuration files.
+Currently video thumbnails are only generated for uploaded slide media. **Note that video thumbnail generation requires ffmpeg and ffprobe to be available on the host system.** If you enable this option, you'll also need to configure the binary paths to *ffmpeg* and *ffprobe* in the LibreSignage configuration files.
 The paths default to */usr/bin/ffmpeg* and */usr/bin/ffprobe*.
        See the help page `Libresignage configuration` or the file `src/doc/rst/configuration.rst` for more info.

-   * Enable debugging (y/N) *Do not enable on production systems.*
+   * Enable debugging?
+(Y/N/y/n) [default: N]

      *  Whether to enable debugging.
-This enables things like verbose error reporting through the API etc.
+This enables things like verbose error reporting through the API etc. **DO NOT enabled debugging on production systems.**

-   This command generates aa build configuration file needed for building LibreSignage.
+   This command generates a build configuration file needed for building LibreSignage.
 The file is saved in ``build/`` as ``<DOMAIN>.conf`` where ``<DOMAIN>`` is the domain name you specified.